 The Ignite Erie Industry+University Collaborative offers many resources for entrepreneurs.

-Quickstarter is a proven high-throughput, rapid turnaround program that brings teams of students together to help entrepreneurs design and launch successful crowd-funding campaigns through sites such as Kickstarter.
+Quickstarter is a proven high-throughput, rapid turnaround program that brings teams of Erie County undergraduate students together to help entrepreneurs design and launch successful crowd-funding campaigns through sites such as Kickstarter.
 In 2014 only 36% of all Kickstarter campaigns met their fundraising goals.
-However, the success rate of projects meeting their funding goals rises to 80% with application of the Quickstarter method.
+However, the success rate of projects meeting their funding goals rises to 90% with application of the Quickstarter method.
 These projects are fast-paced but brief in duration, providing experience for students without overly disrupting their academic studies.

 Often, those engaged in innovation can stumble over legal issues.
 Early legal counsel can be instrumental in setting up corporation, researching intellectual property options and/or obstacles, or managing legal mistakes.
 Small grants are available to aid entrepreneurs in these areas when the need arises.
-Email Jake Marsh or Amy Bridger for details.
+Email Jake Marsh.